Skip to main content

 Discussion

-When the course team used the search term ‘OISC level one’, more than 115,00 results were returned.
-We refined the search term to ‘OISC levels UK’, which reduced the number of results.
-From these we identified the OISC information on GOV.UK.
+When the course team used the search term ‘IAA level one UK’, more than 5.7 million results were returned.
+From these we then identified the IAA information on GOV.UK.

-Having found the OISC information, we located the statutory guidance on competence and were able to identify that a Level 1 adviser could not deal with:
+Having found the IAA information and located the statutory guidance on competence we were able to identify that a Level 1 advisor could not deal with.
+This included:

 • applications related to illegal entrants, overstayers (excluding those applying within 14 days of their leave expiring where there is good reason for the delay and permitted EUSS work), removal or deportation from the UK (applications for an amendment to the conditions of bail are permitted)